Multiparticle quantum walk: a dynamical probe of topological many-body excitations: Effective models

 \section{Effective models}

-We discuss the general situation when the lattice is described by the $SU(N)$ Su-Schrieffer-Heeger-Hubbard (SSHH) Hamiltonian and contains exactly $N$ particles.
-We develop the effective Hamiltonian for the highest excited band with states constructed from $N$ particles with $N$ flavors, localized on a single site, and moving in a one-dimensional lattice in the presence of Hubbard interactions.
+We discuss the general situation when the lattice is described by the SU($N$) Su-Schrieffer-Heeger-Hubbard (SSHH) Hamiltonian and contains exactly $N$ particles.
+We develop the effective Hamiltonian for the highest excited band with states constructed from $N$ particles with $N$ flavors (a dressed $N$-ion or just $N$-ion in short), localized on a single site, and moving in a one-dimensional lattice in the presence of Hubbard interactions.
 Special attention is given to the construction of $SU(N=2)$ doublonic and $SU(N=3)$ trionic effective models.
 The models constructed in this way are mapped to a non-interacting SSH model with some effective couplings.
-The general $SU(N)$ SSHH Hamiltonian reads
+The general SU($N$) SSHH Hamiltonian reads

 where $c_{x,\alpha}^{(\dag)}$ are creation (annihilation) operators at site $x$, and $n_{x,\alpha} = c_{x,\alpha}^{\dag}c^{}_{x,\alpha}$ represents the number operator.
 We use Greek indices ($\alpha,\beta\in\{1,\dots, N\}$) to indicate the flavors.
 The interaction term $H_U$ is parameterized by the on-site Hubbard coupling $U$, while the kinetic term $H_T$, is characterized by the hopping $J$, and the lattice dimerization parameter $\delta$.
-For numerical calculations we keep the total number of sites $L$ even and use periodic boundary conditions (PBC).
+For numerical calculations we keep the total number of sites $L$ even, and use periodic boundary conditions (PBC).

-We are interested in the dynamics of an $N$-particle object (hereafter called an $N$-ion) injected at $x=0$ in the lattice, in the limit of large Hubbard interactions $U/J\gg1$.
-The $N$-ion resides in the upper band, and has an energy $E_N\approx N(N-1)/2$.
+We are interested in the dynamics of a dressed $N$-ion injected at $x=0$ in the lattice, in the limit of large Hubbard interactions $U/J\gg1$.
+Its wave function resides mostly in the upper band, and has an energy $E_N\approx N(N-1)/2$.
 In the absence of a dissipative mechanism, the $N$-ion has a long lifetime since it propagates through the lattice only through quantum fluctuations.

 In order to construct the effective Hamiltonian that describes the dynamics of such an object in the limit of large $U$, the kinetic term $H_T$ is treated as a perturbation to $H_U$.
-The effective Hamiltonian for the $N$-ion dynamics is obtained by projecting out the low-energy states of the rest of the $N$-particle states using $N$th order perturbation theory in $H_T$.
-Below we consider the particular $SU(2)$ and $SU(3)$ cases and construct explicitly the effective Hamiltonians that describe the propagation of a doublon and a trion, respectively, through the lattice.
+The effective Hamiltonian for its dynamics is obtained by projecting out the low-energy states of the rest of the $N$-particle states using $N$th order perturbation theory in $H_T$.
+Below we consider the particular SU(2) and SU(3) cases, and construct explicitly the leading-order effective Hamiltonians that describe the propagation of dressed doublons and trions, respectively, through the lattice.